 Whether your AVM just needs ongoing monitoring or you’re a candidate for our advanced minimally invasive procedures for AVMs, you’ll find every option you need from the expert neurologists at our state-of-the-art facility.

-Arteriovenous malformations (AVMs) happen when a group of blood vessels in your body form incorrectly, usually during prenatal development or shortly after birth.
+Arteriovenous malformations (AVMs) happen when a group of blood vessels in your body form incorrectly, usually during prenatal development.

-Highly rare, brain AVMs occur in less than 1% of the general population.
-Although present at birth, depending on the size and location of the AVM, the condition might not become apparent until later in life, during puberty or after an accident.
+Brain AVMs are highly rare and occur in less than 1% of the general population.
+Although present at birth, the condition might not become apparent until later in life.

-Sometimes, women will have symptoms during pregnancy because of the stress that pregnancy puts on the blood vessels.
 Many AVMs are only discovered during treatment for another unrelated health condition, or during an autopsy.
-But, many people with AVMs never experience problems, and if they haven’t had symptoms by the age of 50, they might not ever.
+Many people with AVMs never experience problems.

-Over the course of a lifetime, AVMs will grow and change along with a patient’s body.
-More common in men, some experts believe that the risk of developing AVMs might be genetic.
+Over the course of a lifetime, AVMs will grow and change along with a person’s body.
+They’re more common in men, and the risk of developing AVMs may be genetic.

-The biggest concern for patients with brain AVMs is uncontrolled bleeding, or a hemorrhage.
-Less than 4% of AVMs hemorrhage, but when it happens, the effects can be severe and even fatal, in some cases.
+The biggest concern for people with brain AVMs is uncontrolled bleeding, or a hemorrhage.
+Less than 4% of AVMs hemorrhage, but when it happens, the effects can be severe and even fatal.
 About 1% of people with AVMs die from the condition.

 Depending on where it’s located, AVM brain symptoms can vary.
 The physical symptoms of an AVM can include: